Can an employer stop you from transferring? Transferring to another position within the same company is generally allowed.

 8. Political Reasons:

-There could be legal ramifications if the employee transfers to a rival company.
+Also, legal ramifications could arise if the employee goes to a competitor.

 Roles Of Human Resource Management In Employee Transfer

-Transfer is an important part of human resource management.
-And there are several roles it plays in the process.
+Transfer is an important part of human resource management, and it plays several roles in the process.

 Here are some roles that HR plays in employee transfers: